nativefier/nativefier/docs/api.md

 ### Important Note On funcArgs

 PLEASE NOTE: `funcArgs` is ALWAYS an array of arguments to be passed to the function, even if it is just one argument.
-If `funcArgs` is ommited from a request with a `func` provided, no arguments will be passed.
+If `funcArgs` is omitted from a request with a `func` provided, no arguments will be passed.

 ### session-interaction-reply